 It is critically important that tomorrow’s nonprofit executive directors and managers have the necessary knowledge and skills to guide their organizations in successfully addressing the challenges and opportunities facing New Yorkers.

-The New York Community Trust Leadership Fellows program was created in 2015 in partnership with the Austin W. Marxe School of Public and International Affairs at Baruch College to address these issues.
-Upon completion of the program, Fellows will receive a certificate from the Office of Executive Programs of the Marxe School of Public and International Affairs.
+The Leadership Fellows program was created in 2015 in partnership with the Austin W. Marxe School of Public and International Affairs at Baruch College to address these issues.
+Upon completion of the program, Fellows will receive an executive certificate from the Office of Executive Programs of the Marxe School of Public and International Affairs.

 “Gleaning from such a diverse assemblage of distinct leadership was rewarding in and of itself, however, having the opportunity to spend my Fridays with a fantastic group of colleagues made it that much more special.”